dw-data/best-international-feature-film/README.md

 You can read the story here in English (LINK) and German (LINK)

 # Data Sources
-The winners of the Oscars category "best international movie" are mainly European.

 Data retrieved from [the Official Academy Awards Database](https://awardsdatabase.oscars.org)